Why investing for retirement is different

 Inflation measures the change in the cost of living over time and represents an important and often underestimated risk to your financial security in retirement.
 Given your retirement could last 20+ years, there's a good chance your savings and income will be affected by inflation.
 At an average annual inflation rate of 2.5%2, a dollar today is worth roughly half what it was 25 years ago.
 Even this modest year-on-year rise in the price of goods and services can put you at risk of having an income that no longer covers your living expenses from year to year.

-Market volatility is a risk for investors with exposure to investments such as shares, bonds and commodities.
-If you’re worried about another potential market collapse similar to the Global Financial Crisis (GFC) in 2008, you’re not alone.
+Share market performance is a risk for investors with exposure to investments such as shares, bonds and commodities.
+If you’re worried about market collapses similar to the Global Financial Crisis (GFC) in 2008, you’re not alone.
 A 2018 National Seniors Australia survey found that 7 out of 10 older Australians share your concerns.

 Falls in the value of investments are impossible to predict and can make a big difference to income and financial security throughout your retirement.
 When investments earn negative returns, your retirement savings are falling in value.
 Crucially, if you also need to make regular withdrawals to pay for living expenses, it’s a twofold blow for your overall financial position in retirement.
 Less savings now means more potential for outliving those savings later in life.